Skip to main content

 CIAPM_Kick-off.jpg

-Celsus: California Institute for Advancement of Precision Medicine – Researchers, clinicians, patients and community advocates will apply genomic profiling to identify novel treatments and implement a more precise system to match triple negative breast cancer tumors and cancer therapies, with a focus on Hispanic women.
-The COE will assist with a bilingual community assessment, outreach, and education around precision medicine and triple negative breast cancer.
+Celsus: California Institute for Advancement of Precision Medicine – Researchers, clinicians, patients and community advocates will apply genomic profiling to identify novel treatments and implement a more precise system to match triple negative breast cancer tumors and cancer therapies.
+The COE will assist with a community assessment, outreach, and education around precision medicine and triple negative breast cancer.

 covid-know.pngCOVID KNOW MORE / COVID CONOCE MAS (RADx UP) – The goal is to develop, test, and evaluate a rapid, scalable capacity building project to enhance COVID-19 testing in three regional community health centers (CHCs) in San Diego County.

 Capacity Building of Community Partnerships – On-going meetings with community organizations, including Federally Qualified Health Centers, to identity and disseminate evidence-based, cancer-related information and resources.
 Examples include provider and staff education on the cancer burden/screenings, technical assistance to increase cancer screenings, facilitate communication among community partners and Moores Cancer Center, and opportunities to partner in community-based research.
-With collaborating partners, Community Outreach and Engagement plans an annual San Diego Colorectal Cancer Screening Roundtable sharing best practices and opportunities to improve screening rates, especially in underserved communities.
+With collaborating partners, Community Outreach and Engagement plans an annual San Diego Colorectal Cancer Screening Roundtable sharing best practices and opportunities to improve screening rates.

 Accelerating Colorectal Cancer Screening and Follow-Up Through Implementation Science (ACCSIS) – The project addresses the extremely low colorectal cancer (CRC) screening and follow-up rates in community health centers (CHCs) in San Diego County.
 Low rates of screening and follow-up in patients served by CHCs highlight an opportunity to improve early detection and decrease the burden of CRC in our region.
 In this implementation science project, our overarching hypothesis is that a Hub-and-Spoke multilevel intervention that combines centralized strategies implemented or coordinated by an umbrella CHC organization (hub) to regional CHCs (spokes) and their patients is an effective, scalable, and sustainable approach to optimize CRC screening, follow-up, and referral-to-care regionally.

-Preventing HPV Cancers in San Diego Native American Communities – Through the Native American Research Centers for Health (NARCH), Jesse Nodora, DrPH and Daniel Calac, MD at Indian Health Council (IHC) will study cervical cancer screening using culturally appropriate evidence-based patient and health provider interventions at Indian Health Council’s Rincon & Santa Ysabel sites.
+Preventing HPV Cancers in San Diego Native American Communities – Through the Native American Research Centers for Health (NARCH), Jesse Nodora, DrPH and Daniel Calac, MD at Indian Health Council (IHC) will study cervical cancer screening using evidence-based patient and health provider interventions at Indian Health Council’s Rincon & Santa Ysabel sites.
 The project will also assess HPV vaccination facilitators and barriers to guide the development of a future multi-site vaccination trial.
-This research is significant in that it addresses the extremely low cervical cancer screening rates among AI/AN women and the low HPV vaccination rates in adolescents.
+This research is significant in that it addresses the extremely low cervical cancer screening rates.

-Mentoring of Scholars - The Community Outreach & Engagement Team at UC SanScholars Diego Moores Cancer Center hosts high school students through the OPTIMUS Program, and undergraduate students from the Partnership Scholars Program, with San Diego State.
-Study interests revolve around addressing cancer disparities in the community like medical mistrust, tobacco control policies, and colorectal cancer screening in underserved areas.
+Mentoring of Scholars - The Community Outreach & Engagement Team at UC SanScholars Diego Moores Cancer Center hosts high school students through the undergraduate students from the Partnership Scholars Program, with San Diego State.